kean/articles/2017-07-10-api-client-in-swift.markdown

 _ = client.request(API.Customer.patch(firstName: "First", lastName: "Last"))
 ```

-> In general, the actual net network calls are only made from Model layer (e.g. `API.Customer` would only be used directly inside `CustomerService` class).
+> It's a good practice to perform network calls only from the Model layer.
+I like to create "services" that represent the main app's features.
+For example, for a `API.Customer` would only be used directly inside `CustomerService` class.
+{:.info}

-Each of the requests return [cold observables](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/HotAndColdObservables.md).
+The requests return [cold observables](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/HotAndColdObservables.md).
 So nothing is going to happen until someone subscribes to the observable.
-I'm not going to dive into details about RxSwift and how to use it.
-The article assumes that you are already familiar with it.
-However, what I would like to do is show a couple of examples of why observables are so useful and why it's a good idea to use them in a networking layer.
+I'm not going to dive into details about RxSwift and how to use it, but I will show a couple of examples of why observables are so useful.

 **Load two resources simultaneously and continue only when both requests were successful**

-Suppose you need to load two entities form the backed simultaneously and only then you would be able to continue.
-Without Rx it would be an exercise of manually managing state of both of those requests.
-With Rx [`combineLatest`](http://reactivex.io/documentation/operators/combinelatest.html) operator it's a single line:
+Suppose you need to load two entities from the backed simultaneously.
+Without Rx, it's a challenge to manually manage the state of both requests.
+But with [`combineLatest`](http://reactivex.io/documentation/operators/combinelatest.html) operator, it takes a single line of code:

 ```swift
 let dependencies = Observable.combineLatest(